-Faculty on the tenure track will undergo a review of progress toward tenure and promotion after the 3rd and after the 6th year of employment.
-The faculty member will complete a self-assessment, modeled on the UF online promotion packet and include relevant Clinical and Educational Portfolios.
-The Department Chair will assess the faculty self-assessment and prepare a review.
-The College Tenure Track Review Committee will review both documents and submit an assessment to the Senior Associate Dean for Faculty Affairs and Professional Development who will submit the findings to the faculty member and Department Chair to be used for career guidance.
+Faculty in the Multi-Mission (MM) Track will undergo a mid-cycle review at the end of the 4th year of employment to address progress toward promotion.
+While all faculty are encouraged to pursue activities that will lead to academic distinction and promotion, faculty on the MM track are not subject to a fixed probationary period.
+The review will consist of a self-assessment (including portfolios) and a review by the Department Chair.
+The College Mission Track Review Committee will review both documents and submit an assessment to the Senior Associate Dean for Faculty Affairs and Professional Development who will submit the findings to the faculty member and Department Chair to be used for career guidance.